-His previous seats include the Criminal Defence and Housing.
-He has had the privilege of learning from Raj Chada who specialises in protest law, John Hartley who specialises in financial crime and Jayesh Kunwardia who specialises in housing judicial reviews and appeals.
-Zachary is proud to have worked on the Stansted 15, EURIBOR, and the Seven Sisters Market Compulsory Purchase Order challenge, as well as many other high and low profile matters.
+His previous seats include the Criminal Defence, Housing and Civil Liberties.
+He has had the privilege of learning from Raj Chada who specialises in protest law, John Hartley who specialises in financial crime, Jayesh Kunwardia who specialises in housing judicial reviews and appeals and Susie Labinjoh specialises in actions against the police.
+As well as many other high and low profile matters Zachary is proud to have worked on the Stansted 15, EURIBOR legal defences and the Latin Village legal challenge and Extinction Rebellion group action claim.

 Before becoming a trainee, Zachary was a paralegal in the Social Housing department.
 His work predominantly consisted of homelessness cases challenging unlawful decisions made by local authorities.
 He also dealt with possession cases, disrepair cases and had a particular interest in bringing judicial reviews.

 As a fully accredited police station representative Zachary represents people in police interviews and has done so on a variety of different offences.

 Zachary studied Public Law at UCL whilst managing his own caseload as a paralegal within the HJA Housing team.
 During his studies he developed an interest in the radical legal and political philosophy of Jeremy Bentham.
 He studied under Professor Philip Schofield, and eventually wrote his dissertation on Bentham’s legal theory.

 He hopes to develop into a keen litigator, advocate, and politically conscious solicitor.